Algimantas Šalna

 Algimantas Šalna (also transliterated Shalna, born 12 September 1959) is a former Lithuanian, Soviet biathlete.

 Šalna won gold medals during the World Championships as a relayist in 1983 and 1985.
 As a member of the Soviet relay team, he won a gold medal at the 1984 Winter Olympics – he was the first Lithuanian-born athlete to win a medal in the Winter Olympics.
 As an individual he placed fifth in its 10 km competition.
 He moved to the U.S. in 1991 and coached the U.S. Olympic biathlon teams of 1994, 1998, 2002, and 2006.

+In 2012 Šalna opened a bagel shop in Burlington, Vermont called The Bagel Place.

 Biathlon results

 All results are sourced from the International Biathlon Union.